jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 This was a watershed moment in modern human history.
 For the first time, the people weren't replacing one king for another.
 They were killing the king and replacing him with themselves.
 The people would control all the levers of people and be their own player god!

 This was a total shock to Charles.
 It would be like us watching the laws of physics being broken.
-It simply makes no sense that a king, isn't the player god.
+It simply makes no sense that a king isn't the player god.
 There was no rule to reference, no justification to use.
 The ruling philosophy is the matrix, and the matrix is supposed to keep everyone happy.
 But all of a sudden, some people were waking up and calling the matrix a lie.

 A noble lie perhaps, but still a lie.
 Charles simply couldn't make any sense of the people's complaints.